 “Thank you.
 Now call.”

 “So?”
-She prodded, like she hadn’t just been listening carefully to every word of my conversation, “Do you have a hot date tonight or not?”
+She prodded, like she hadn’t just been listening carefully to every word of my conversation.
+“Do you have a hot date or not?”

-“It’s a beanie,” Lucy stated in response.
-I scoffed as I picked out some underwear and a dark red shirt.
+“It’s a beanie.”
+Lucy stated in response.
+I scoffed.
 “And I will wear it with pride.”

 “Why are you like this?”

-I rolled my eyes and sent her a smile, “Go lounge about in your underwear, I need to get ready,” I said, pulling my blasted red shirt over my head and dropping it to the ground.
+I rolled my eyes and sent her a smile.
+“Go lounge about in your underwear, I need to get ready.”
+I said, pulling on my jeans.
 Lucy reluctantly obliged, sending me a kiss of farewell over her shoulder as she left.